tpaau-17DB/shell-scripts/README.md

 A collection of scripts I use to automate common tasks.

 ## Requirements
+All of the scripts should run on any Unix-like OS (Linux, macOS, etc.) as long as you have the GNU Core Utilities and Python 3+ installed.

-The specific requirements for each script are listed within the script itself.
+The specific requirements (if any) for each script are listed within the script itself.